h4ckm1n-dev/ktail/README.md

 --rg-args: Pass any custom ripgrep arguments you want to use with the search command.
 For example, --rg-args '--ignore-case' would ignore case sensitivity during the search.

-<namespace>: Specify the Kubernetes namespace containing the pods whose logs you want to analyze.

 ### Search Pattern Used

 The script uses a default search pattern (error|warn|fatal) to filter log events.
 If you specify a custom search pattern using one of the options mentioned above, it will be displayed in the Markdown report along with any custom ripgrep arguments provided.